Service Learning Instructor Course Submission

 - Students must have the option to take the course for a minimum of 3 credit hours if it is a variable credit course.
 If your course is 1-2 credit hours, exceptions can be made if it is part of a series of courses that requires co-enrollment to equal 3 credit hours or more.
 Contact our center to discuss this option.

-- Service learning should be an integral part of syllabus and include definition.
+- Service learning should be an integral part of syllabus and include a definition of service learning.

-If you would like to consult with our staff about how to get started, find resources, or make connections with community partners, please contact us.
+If you would like to consult with our staff about how to get started, find resources, or make connections with community partners, please contact us at email@example.com.